Visualization Generation with Large Language Models: An Evaluation: Prompts Design

-The variable in the curly brackets \textit{table\_name}, \textit{nl\_query}, and \textit{sampled\_data} are the name of the data table, the task description, and the needed data table extracted from the nvBench dataset, respectively.
-Because several data tables in the nvBench are extremely large, we choose to transfer a sampled data table to GPT-3.5 to decrease the number of tokens.
+The variable in the curly brackets \textit{database\_name}, \textit{nl\_query}, and \textit{sampled\_data} are the name of the database, the task description, and the needed data table extracted from the nvBench dataset, respectively.
+Since several data tables in the nvBench are very large, we transfer a sampled data table to \revise{LLMs} to decrease the number of tokens.

-We find that the output given by GPT-3.5 is not a pure Vega-Lite specification and always contains redundant explanatory text.
-To make the output only have Vega-Lite specification to facilitate following automatic processes, we add an instruction at the end of the prompt to make GPT-3.5 only output the Vega-Lite specification.

-The generated specifications always use inline data sources in specification outputs, which might cause errors because the prompt only consists of a partial data table sampled from the original data.
-Therefore, we add another instruction to control the format of the \vlbox{data} property in the specification to use the URL ``\textit{data.csv}'' as the data source.
+\revise{To standardize the format of the \vlbox{data} property in the specification, we instruct the LLM to use the URL ``\textit{data.csv}'' as the data source.
+The URL is replaced by the needed data table before the visualization generation.} \revise{Additionally, for LLMs that do not support system prompts, we merge the system prompt with the user prompt.}

-We utilize this version of prompt as the basis to construct the following zero-shot and few-shot prompts.
+We use the basic version of the prompt as the foundation for constructing the subsequent prompt variations, with full templates and implementation details provided in the Appendix A.